 Step 4: Slice or cut it into sticks, depending on your preference.

-Filipino recipes with Jicama (Singkamas)
+Filipino recipes with jicama

 Though jicama has a mild flavor, it adds texture and freshness to dishes.
 Here are some Filipino favorites: